middleware-labs/agent-apm-nextjs/README.md

     });
 }
 ```

+## Step 4: Enable Logging
-4. To enable logging in your project, you need to add the following code in your file:
+To enable logging in your project, you need to add the following code in your file:
 ```javascript
 // @ts-ignore
 import tracker from '@middleware.io/agent-apm-nextjs';